walterxie/BioSci700/index.md

 - [Assignment 2](Lab2/Lab2.html) and [Assignment 2 answer template](Lab2/Lab2_YOUR_NAME_UPI.md).

 Use the provided `Lab2_YOUR_NAME_UPI.md` as a template — it contains all section headings and question blocks.
 You may use any editor (e.g. Word, Google Docs, or R studio) to complete it.
 Do not copy the full contents of this lab instruction; only fill in your answers and insert required figures in the designated blocks.
 Name your final report file using your name and student ID: `Lab2_YourName_UPI`.
 Submit as either a **PDF** or **HTML** file.

+Please attach the following log or tree files (filenames may vary) with the PDF report together in your submission:

+- IQ-Tree log files, especially, **Dengue4.nex.treefile, Dengue4.nex.log, Dengue4.nex.iqtree.**

+- BEAST 2 XML and log files, especially, **Dengue4.xml, Dengue4.log, Dengue4.MAP.tree.**

+**Note:** IQ-Tree log files must be named differently from BEAST 2 log files, as specified in your IQ-Tree command line or BEAUti panel.

+Please **do not** submit any software tools.

+The last question has a 300-word limit, with an extra 100 words allowed for the bonus section.

 ### Data